top of page

 p014nf03.jpg

-A hand written letter from Sir David Attenborough to Mr Isaacs (March 2016).
-It is a great honour for the Biology department to receive a commendation for their 'invaluable work', inspiring the next generation of Biologists.
+A hand written letter from Sir David Attenborough to Rob Isaacs.
+It is a great honour to receive a commendation for the 'invaluable work', inspiring the next generation of Biologists through KYTOS.

 A message from Professor Cori Bargmann , Neurobiologist and Kavli Prize winner